heroiclabs/nakama/README.md

 * **Multiplayer** - Realtime, or turn-based active and passive multiplayer.
 * **Leaderboards** - Dynamic, seasonal, get top members, or members around a user.
 Have as many as you need.
 * **Tournaments** - Invite players to compete together over prizes.
 Link many together to create leagues.
+* **Parties** - Add team play to a game.
+Users can form a party and communicate with party members.
-* **Runtime code** - Extend the server with custom logic written in Lua or native Go code.
+* **Runtime code** - Extend the server with custom logic written in Lua, TypeScript/JavaScript, or native Go code.
 * **Matchmaker**, **dashboard**, **metrics**, and [more](https://heroiclabs.com/docs).

 Build scalable games and apps with a production ready server used by ambitious game studios and app developers [all around the world](https://heroiclabs.com/customers/).
 Have a look at the [documentation](https://heroiclabs.com/docs) and join the [developer community](https://forum.heroiclabs.com) for more info.